ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

 React has consolidated it's position in this year's results with 32.78% of respondents saying that they consider it their most essential JavaScript library or framework.
-This figure is up 4.31% from last year's survey.
+This figure is up +4.31% from last year's survey.

-21.66% of developers said that they consider no tool as essential in this category.
+21.66% of developers said that they consider no tool as essential to them in this category.

 The next most essential tools were Vue.js with 13.44% (up +3.22% from last year), jQuery with 11.15% (down -8.59%) and Angular v2+ with 8.49% (up +2.3%).

 When filtering down into experience levels the results get more pronounced.
 45.14% of those developers with 0-2 years front-end development experience said that React was essential to them.
-This figure drops to 24.02% of respondents when looking at those developers with 10+ years experience, 28.06% of developers with that experience level saying that no library or tool is essential to them.
+This figure drops to 24.02% of respondents when looking at those developers with 10+ years experience.
+28.06% of developers with that level of experience also say that no library or tool is essential to them.

-Overall, looking at the results from all three questions relating to JS libraries and frameworks, React knowledge levels and usage is still growing, with Vue.js clearly the second most popular JavaScript framework (albeit some way behind React's popularity).
+Overall, looking at the results from all three questions relating to JS libraries and frameworks, React knowledge levels and usage is still growing, with Vue.js clearly the second most popular JavaScript framework (albeit still some way behind React's popularity).

-jQuery usage, although falling steadily, is still high – with it being used frequently by more respondents than Lodash.
+jQuery usage, although falling steadily, is still high – with it still being used frequently by more respondents than Lodash.

 {{> promos promo='advancedreact' }}